 - First fruit offerings – This included a small portion of first of the crop.
 This was the first offering of the crops as well as the best and was less than a tithe.
 (Exodus 23:16)

-- Temple Tax – Only a half Shekel used for the maintenance of the Temple.
-The bible states, “The rich shall not give more and the poor shall not give less” (Exodus 30:13-16)
+- Temple Tax – Only a half Shekel was used for the maintenance of the Temple.
+The Bible states, “The rich shall not give more and the poor shall not give less” (Exodus 30:13-16)

 - Herdsmen – Every tenth animal was given as a tithe, this means if a farmer had 9 cows, he was commanded to give 0%.
 If he had 19 cows, he gave 5.3% etc. (Leviticus 27:30-33)